gabizon103/gabizon103.github.io/content/drafts/intro-filament/index.md

 <!-- {{ img(id="content/blog/filament1/img.png") }} -->
 ![alt text](image.png)

 At cycle 0, we see that `opsel` is 1, meaning we are computing the addition.
-In that same cycle, `out` is 6, meaning we got the result of the addition in the same cycle.
+In that same cycle, `out` is 6.
 This makes sense, because addition is combinational.
 In the next cycle, we set `opsel` to 0.
 However, `out` doesn't become 8 until cycle 3.

 Aha!
 This is an important clue.
 Implicit in our ALU design was our assumption that the multiplier would return its output